 There is no folder structure within the Envelope.
 The Package Description File must be named manifest.xml.
 The Package Object Container which must be named pobjects.zip.enc or pobjects.zip depending on if it’s encrypted or not.

+Package Description File (manifest.xml)

+The Package Description File contains information on all Package Objects included in the Container.
+Any Objects not described by the Container can be ignored by package processors.

-Structure of the Package Object Container
+Package Object Container (pobjects.zip/pobjects.zip.enc)

 Package Object Sections

 The Package Object Container contains a folder for each of the different content types it can include.
 These folders are called Package Object Sections.
 Each Section is identified by its folder name.

+Note: In version 1.3.0, only the bilingual, input, output, and tm sections are allowed by the schema.
+Information about all other sections should be considered provisional at this point.